yoos/school/cs331/notes.md

     independent nodes (why acyclic?).
 This can be used to break up a probability of many factors into one with fewer factors.
   * D-separation (two special cases) used to determine conditional independence.
+  * Creating a Bayesian network by hand:
+    - Build causal, not diagnostic, models to generate smaller topologies.
+    - Range, distribution, expert, or study to generate parameters.
+  * Learning a Bayesian network from data:
+    - Evaluation function: how well does the network fit the data?

 Technical detail: "cost" functions need to be minimized. "utility" functions need to be maximized.